Bringing people together through ceremony & sharing.

 While the Gatherings do not presume to be an answer in and of themselves, each is a prototype and hope for the future, creating a loving and unifying atmosphere as standard.
 The spiritual compassion, tolerance and equality that have been understood by Native peoples for generations are the foundation of the Gatherings.
 They have the feeling of a family camp-out and lasting friendships develop among participants who come from all over the world.

-No fee is charged, but donations are welcome.
+No registration fee is charged, but donations are welcome.

 The Gatherings encourage sharing from all who attend, through a prayer, story, song, teaching, etc. Each person is important to the whole and all share around a ceremonial fire.

 Elders have been the guiding influence in previous Gatherings and they have instructed that the Grandmothers should speak.
 The Grandmothers are asked to come forth and once again share their wisdom and knowledge of the ways, language, and philosophies they have learned for the benefit of all Nations of the Human.